 An applicant is required to provide a 1:1 match, up to $25,000.
 The match may be either cash and/or in-kind support.
 The match may be contributed by the applicant or a community partner.
 To be eligible as match, the cash and/or in-kind contribution must be provided during the funding period of the STEM BEST® Program grant.

-For the purpose of monitoring program elements and determining any new strategies that will further grow the Iowa STEM BEST® Program models, successful applicants are also required to submit a final report June 30, 2021.
+For the purpose of monitoring program elements and determining any new strategies that will further grow the Iowa STEM BEST® Program models, successful applicants are also required to submit a final report by June 30, 2022.

 - Iowa Governor's STEM Advisory Council, Attn: Program Manager, 214 East Bartlett Hall, University of Northern Iowa, Cedar Falls, IA 50614